FifthZoner/untitled_editor/README.md

 ### Welcome to my questionable attempt at making a code/everything editor.

 The idea is for this thing to be:
-- fast - fastest possible loading and absolutely no prompts for user to wait;
+- fast - fastest possible loading and absolutely no stuck prompts for user to wait blocking the entire interface;
-- modular - every editor and refactor/suggestion tool as external libraries, loaded as needed;
+- modular - every major part, editor and refactor/suggestion tool as external libraries, loaded as needed;
 - multithreaded - every action is done as a task handled by a core;
 - transactional - every action returns a result that is then applied at once and cancelled on failure;
+- automated - actions such as interface versioning, build numbering, etc. done via python scripts called from cmake;
+- short - things that need to be repeated many times will be done via macros adn other methods instead of risking errors when forgetting to change one of the places;
 - exceptionless (hopefully) - errors are handled via std::expected and std::optional.

 ### Technologies:
 - C++23
-- probably SDL3
+- SDL3
 - CMake
 - Python